 The tuition for any MA program can vary greatly from one school to the next.
 Often, the location of the school and the duration of the program play a big role in the cost of a degree.

 An MA in Chinese Studies can lead to a variety of careers, but a student’s prospects may depend greatly on his or her previous education.
 For example, a person with a BA in Business may be able to use an MA in Chinese Studies to become an international business consultant.
 Other potential career options include Chinese translator, marketing specialist, public relations coordinator, student support administrator, lecturer, professor and diplomat.

-Universities and colleges worldwide often offer MSc in Chinese Studies programs.
-To get started, search for your program below and contact directly the admission office of the school of your choice by filling in the lead form.
+Universities around the world may offer online and on-campus courses of an MA in Chinese Studies.
+Search for your program below and contact directly the admission office of the school of your choice by filling in the lead form to learn more.

 The Master of China Studies (MCS) is an MA-level degree program with a strong focus on China’s economic, cultural, and societal context.
 Zhejiang University International Busi ... +

 MA in Chinese Literature, Language and Culture is a graduate programme for part-time and full-time students.
 The programme aims to cultivate in students a deeper knowledge of ... +

 This master's program has been developed for students holding a B.A. degree in Economics, Business Administration or equivalent qualification who want to specialize in China b ... +

 The MA Chinese Studies provides an exceptional opportunity to take advantage of the wide range of disciplinary approaches to the study of Chinese societies available at SOAS. ... +

 The MA China Studies provides you with in-depth knowledge of China’s history, politics, society and economy, in order to equip you with a comprehensive understanding of China’ ... +

 The Department of Asian Studies currently offers an English-language graduate program in the China section only.
 The MA program includes a wide variety of courses on Chinese h ... +